Microchip-MPLAB-Harmony/quick_docs/basic/sam_mpus_getting_started_mplabx/readme.md

 <img src = "images/properties.png" align="middle">

 Select the correct HW debugging tool and Compiler.
-In this example the SAM-ICE and XC-32 v2.30 are used.
+In this example the J-Link and XC-32 v2.41 are used.
 Simply hit the debug image button

 <img src = "images/debug_image.png" align="middle">